hellstorm-software/Kult-Rising/readme.md

     - added major core
     - added elevator descend button with minor core check
     - added extract button with major core check
+- ADS in third person will now zoom in to a first person aiming

 ----------------------------------------------------------